 1. Nuclear Cataracts

-Symptoms:- The most common symptom is blurred vision and the person experiences difficulty in seeing in low light conditions.
-The color perception changes mainly in the brightness and vibrancy of colors.
+Symptoms:Â The most common symptom is blurred vision, which causes difficulty seeing in low-light conditions.
+Color perception changes mainly in brightness and vibrancy.

 Causes:- The primary cause of nuclear cataracts is ageing, and secondary factors are genetics, smoking and prolonged exposure to UV rays.